-A lot of homeowners don't have a lot of experience painting interiors.
+A lot of homeowners don't know how to paint a house interior.
 However, it's a great skill to learn whether you just want to spruce things up for fun or improve the home before selling.
 Using the right tools and following best practices can help you achieve a professional finish.
 These tips make it easier to paint an interior room with good results.

 Paint Samples Before Picking the Color